Kelvin-ywc/LPI/README.md

 The code for image-text retrieval(retrieval) is based on  [S-prompts](https://github.com/iamwangyabin/S-Prompts).
 The code for referring expression comprehension(grounding) is based on [GLIP](https://github.com/microsoft/GLIP).
+We follow [mdetr](https://github.com/ashkamath/mdetr) to prepare dataset.

 # Image-text Retrieval
 Annotations for image-text retrieval task is preprocessed based on the original annotations, which is available at the following Baidu Cloud link: https://pan.baidu.com/s/17wD4O8OwQSeV4qgBAIX4qQ?pwd=f0yv.